How to Make an App? It is a question we get asked almost every single day..

 Apps can take a lot of time and resources to build.

 The cost to develop an app is largely determined by the number of features, integrations and compatibility it requires.
 And like any other business, there are also operating costs to consider.

-Successful apps generate an income through a variety of monetisation methods.
+Successful applications, including free apps, generate income through a variety of monetisation methods.

 For example, a monthly subscription fee, a single purchase fee, commissions, affiliate links, advertising or even donation based models.

 It’s best to strategically choose the right monetisation method for your target users by finding out which pricing model they are most receptive towards.